Search Shortcut cmd + k | ctrl + k

 Scalar Subquery

 Scalar subqueries are subqueries that return a single value.
-They can be used anywhere where a regular expression can be used.
-If a scalar subquery returns more than a single value, the first value returned will be used.
+They can be used anywhere where an expression can be used.
+If a scalar subquery returns more than a single value, an error is raised (unless scalar_subquery_error_on_multiple_rows is set to false, in which case a row is selected randomly).

 Consider the following table: